tannerdolby/tannerdolby.com/src/writing/using-modules-node.md

 title: Using Modules in Node.js
 date: 2021-03-24
 datetime: 2021-03-24 00:00:00 Z
+permalink: "/writing/{{ title | slug }}/"
 tags:
   - nodejs
   - javascript
-preview: Sometimes files can become quite large in a Node.js project.
-Modules provide developers a way to put related code into separate files and then export them to be used elsewhere.
+preview: Files can become quite large in a Node.js project.
+Modules provide developers a "modular" approach by putting related code into separate files and then exporting them to be used elsewhere.
 ---

 {{ preview }}